What is Scotch whisky, where and how is produced and which are the best producing countries?

 What is the difference between Scotch whisky and whiskey?

-Let’s clear up a doubt: what changes between whisky and whiskey.
+Let’s clear up a doubt: what changes between whisky and whiskey?
 Whisky is Scottish, blended or single malt, and that’s it.
 The rest of the world produces whiskey.
-Even the Japanese use the word whisky, not always, but their production was born as an emulation of the Scottish one since they started making in late 1800 after some pioneers returned to Japan and noticed that Japan has a lot in common with Scotland.
-Peat, great cereals, plenty of water sources.
-So we can say that the link between the two productions is powerful, having both production methods and similar ingredients.
+Even the Japanese use the word “whisky.”
+Not always, but their production was born as an emulation of the Scottish one since they started making it in late 1800 after some pioneers returned to Japan and noticed that Japan has a lot in common with Scotland.

 How is Scotch produced?